parahooners/Mini-ENAV/README.md

 ## Web Interface (Bluetooth LE)

-The Mini ENAV now includes Bluetooth LE connectivity with a web interface for managing waypoints:
+The Mini ENAV now includes Bluetooth LE connectivity with a web interface for managing waypoints and locations:

 1. **Accessing the Web Interface:**
    - Use a Web Bluetooth compatible browser (Chrome, Edge, or Opera on Android/Windows/Mac)
-   - Open the `web/index.html` file locally or host it on a website
+   - Visit the [Live Web Interface](https://parahooners.github.io/Mini-ENAV/) (recommended) or open the `docs/index.html` file locally
    - Click "Connect to Mini ENAV" to establish a connection

-2. **Managing Waypoints:**
+2. **Managing Waypoints and Locations:**
-   - **View Saved Locations:** When connected, all saved waypoints are displayed automatically
+   - **View Saved Locations/Waypoints:** When connected, all saved waypoints and locations are displayed automatically
-   - **Add/Update Waypoint:**
+   - **Add/Update Waypoint or Location:**
-     - Select a location number (1-5)
+     - Select a location or waypoint number
      - Set status (ON/OFF)
      - Enter coordinates manually or click on the map
      - Click "Send Location"
-   - **Modify Waypoint:** Click "Load" on an existing waypoint to edit it
+   - **Modify Waypoint/Location:** Click "Load" on an existing entry to edit it
+   - **Switch Navigation Modes:** Use the web interface to change between Off, Location, and Waypoint navigation modes

 3. **Navigation Interface:**
-   - The map displays all active waypoints
+   - The map displays all active waypoints and locations
-   - Each waypoint appears as a numbered marker
+   - Each appears as a numbered marker
-   - The device shows directions to active waypoints on the display
+   - The device cycles through and shows directions to active targets on the display

 4. **Notes:**
-   - The web interface works best on mobile phones for on-the-go waypoint management
+   - The web interface works best on mobile phones for on-the-go management
-   - Waypoints persist through device reboots and power cycles
+   - Waypoints and locations persist through device reboots and power cycles
-   - A maximum of 5 custom waypoints can be stored
+   - Up to 20 waypoints and 5 locations can be stored
+   - BLE will auto-disable after 2 minutes of inactivity or disconnect; press the device button to re-enable

 ---

 ## Recent Updates

+### May 2025 Updates

+- Expanded BLE support: Now supports up to 20 waypoints and 5 locations, all managed via the web interface
+- Added navigation modes (Off, Location, Waypoint) and cycling through navigation targets
+- Improved settings screen: Now includes navigation mode selection and better persistence
+- Takeoff point logic: Automatically sets takeoff point when moving >500m from Home
+- Flight hours tracking: Tracks and displays total flight hours, saved in EEPROM
+- BLE auto-shutdown and re-enable logic
+- Improved UI: Rotating dot animation, compass rose, battery, satellite, and fuel indicators, partial refreshes
+- Power management: Deep sleep after inactivity or long button press, lower CPU frequency

 ### April 2025 Updates

-### 1. **Bluetooth LE Integration**
 - Added Bluetooth LE connectivity for managing waypoints via a web interface
 - Implemented a web-based interface for saving, viewing and managing waypoints
 - Added support for up to 5 custom Points of Interest that appear on the navigation display

-### 2. **Improved Home Point Management**
-- Enhanced GPS validation when setting home points to prevent erroneous coordinates
-- Added safeguards against sudden jumps in home position due to GPS errors
-- Implemented proper separation between home point and custom waypoints
-- Better visual feedback when setting home points, including error messages for unreliable GPS data

-### 3. **Better Collision Detection for Navigation Indicators**
-- Implemented priority-based rendering of navigation indicators
-- Prevented overlap between home point, takeoff point, and custom waypoints
-- Ensured that critical indicators (home, takeoff) always remain visible

 ### Previous Updates